Designing for Tomorrow Live

 May 9th, 2025 - 8:45 AM to 10:15 AM

-Retrofitting LID in Urban Contexts: A Retrospective on LID implemented in the City of Edmonton through its Neighbourhoood Renewal Program
+Retrofitting LID in urban contexts: A retrospective on LID implemented in the City of Edmonton through its Neighbourhoood Renewal Program

-May 9th, 2025 - 9:15 AM to 9:35 AM
+May 9th - 8:45 AM to 9:05 AM

 Since 2020, EPCOR and the City of Edmonton have partnered to coordinate the delivery of low impact development facilities through the City’s Neighbourhood Renewal Program.
 The program rehabilitates infrastructure in the road right-of-way at the neighbourhood scale, and enables large scale analysis and planning to occur for a few years prior to contract documents and implementation.
 Speakers Shanna McKinnon and Jason Pfeifer collectively share their experience working on the analysis, design, and implementation of LID in 8 neighborhoods, including Strathcona, Garneau, Pleasantview, Boyle Street, McCauley, Wîhkwêntôwin (formerly Oliver), Ottewell, and Meyokumin.
 The talk will explore the process of planning and design from the initial stages of identifying potential LID sites and opportunities, assessing their feasibility through an evaluation process, making revisions during construction documents, testing and oversight during construction, and evaluating health and effectiveness in post-occupancy.
 LID delivered through the Neighbourhood Renewal program has represented a collaborative and iterative process between EPCOR, City, and private consultants.
 Over this period, a number of new approaches have been piloted and explored.
 Through the talk Jason and Shanna will share successes, lessons learned, regulatory pitfalls, best practises, and broadly share a portfolio of LID work covering a large geographic area.

-May 9th, 2025 - 9:35 AM to 9:55 AM
+May 9th - 9:05 AM to 9:25 AM

 Redevelopment on Ford's former Twin Cities Assembly Plant in St. Paul has begun on 122 acres of land situated along the Mississippi River.
 For more than 15 years, the City’s vision for the site has been that it will be a livable, sustainable mixed-use neighborhood that looks to the future with clean technologies and high-quality design for energy, buildings and infrastructure.
 Capitol Region Watershed District and the City of Saint Paul, with Barr Engineering’s assistance, developed a stormwater management vision for the Ford Site that is the backbone of the development.
 A comparative analysis was completed to compare redevelopment public realm and stormwater management alternatives.
 A centralized stormwater management approach was compared to a baseline parcel-by-parcel approach.
 Innovative approaches/tools for comparing feasibility costs, benefits, impacts and sustainability profiles for the different options provided valuable insights about the community value that redevelopment alternatives might generate.
 A key component of the proposed analysis was monetization of ALL the costs and benefits of each scenario, which demonstrated that a centralized stormwater management approach resulted in 2.5 times the benefits for approximately the same cost.
 The benefits of layered or stacked function of public space allowed for wide-ranging support of the centralized stormwater approach.
 This was especially important with high land value and redevelopment cost at brownfield site in St. Paul.
 The analysis provided the technical support to establish the City’s new Green Infrastructure Overlay District and the financing mechanisms to construct, operate and maintain the stormwater system.
 Construction of the $13M stormwater infrastructure began in 2020 and was complete in 2022.
 The constructed BMPs include five large biofiltration basins that use iron-enhanced sand filters to remove dissolved phosphorus, five underground storage and filtration systems that target nutrient loading, two large rate-control ponds, and a re-imagined Hidden Falls Creek.
 The project reduces total suspended solids by 94%, total phosphorus by 75%, and peak discharges to the downstream waterfall and stream channel by 98% in the 2-year event.
 The project also includes approximately ½ mile of pedestrian connections that provide access through the site and to the Mississippi River.
 This talk will provide an overview of the design, construction process including an innovative approach to construction stormwater bypassing, as well as lessons learned from phasing and operations and maintenance of a stormwater system that had to be completed before any development was constructed.
 The talk will also highlight how Ryan Companies, the City, and CRWD approached and incorporated public art throughout the site to celebrate the site’s history and connection to water.